Last Updated on January 10, 2021 by Nazmin Sarker

 Chicken is easy to get and is versatile to cook.
 Its protein amount varies depending on the meat’s cut and its way of cooking.
-Chicken that has been roast without the skin contains 40 grams of protein per one-cup serving.
+Low-calorie chicken dinners that have been roast without the skin contain 40 grams of protein per one-cup serving.

 Try chicken that is pre-cooked with a perfect grilled taste.
 Some chicken types such as the rotisserie should consider as emergency muscle food.
 It is a ready-to-eat high protein food, available in most supermarkets.

 Take 1 or 2 breasts or mix and match the dark or light meat, or whichever suits your diet.
 The calorie smart and low-fat preservative-free products can be packed in up to 24 grams of protein per serving.

 These products can be found at most grocers’ frozen and refrigerated sections, thus it’s even easier to buy on your busy day.
 They are the finest way to assist you to eat right.

 22. Almonds Protein